abinay-devulapally/flask-alertmanager/README.md

 ## License

-This project is released under the [MIT License](https://opensource.org/licenses/MIT).
 Feel free to customize this template to suit your project's specific needs.